An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

 \subsection{Conjugation under the transformation $T_1$: conclusions}

-Before conjugating the correlation energy with respect to the unitary transformation $T_1$, we collect some useful estimates.
-In the following, $\psi$ denotes an approximate ground state in the sense of Definition \ref{def: approx gs}.
+Before analyzing the correlation energy via conjugation with the unitary transformation $T_1$, we collect some useful estimates.
+In the following, $\psi$ denotes any approximate ground state in the sense of Definition \ref{def: approx gs}.
 Using the propagation estimates proved in Proposition \ref{pro: propagation est} and proceeding as in \cite[Proposition 5.9]{FGHP}, we get that for any $\lambda\in [0,1]$,

 As a consequence, for any $0<\delta<1$ and for all $\lambda\in [0,1]$, we can write

 We start by using Proposition \ref{pro: fermionic transf} and \eqref{eq: est Q1} to write

 with